shu8/Stack-Overflow-Optional-Features/README.md

 - Make it stand out that a question has been put on hold/closed/marked as a dupe/migrated:
 Adds a coloured box at the end of a title (that replaces the standard `[duplicate]`, etc...) so you know instanly the state of a question

+- Add a tooltip to posts showing the latest revision's comment on 'edited [date] at [time]':
+Hovering over the `edited [date] at [time]` will show that post's latest revision comment

+- Add a button the the editor toolbar to start side-by-side editing:
+A button `SBS` is added to the editor toolbar when answering/asking a question.
+Clicking it will change some CSS to cause the preview and the markdown to appear side-by-side

 ---